PIF and Acwa Power to develop 3GW wind projects

 21 May 2025

-Saudi Arabia's Public Investment Fund (PIF) and Saudi utility developer Acwa Power are preparing to sign the agreements for the contracts to develop 3GW of wind farm projects in Saudi Arabia as part of the 2025 round of the kingdom's National Renewable Energy Programme (NREP).
+Saudi Arabia's sovereign wealth vehicle the Public Investment Fund (PIF) and Saudi utility developer Acwa Power are preparing to sign the agreements for contracts to develop 3GW of wind farm projects in Saudi Arabia as part of the 2025 round of the kingdom's National Renewable Energy Programme (NREP).

 According to industry sources, this round comprises wind farm projects in two locations.
-The first wind farm will have a capacity of 2,000MW while the second wind farm will have a capacity of 1,000MW.
+The first wind farm will have a capacity of 2,000MW while the second will have a capacity of 1,000MW.

-These projects are being procured through direct negotiations between PIF and Acwa Power, under the so-called Price Discovery Scheme.
+These projects are being procured through direct negotiations between the PIF and Acwa Power, under the Price Discovery Scheme.

-Under this programme, the selected national champion, Acwa Power, is expected to match the tariffs resulting from the latest round of the publicly tendered schemes, whose procurement process is managed by the principal buyer, Saudi Power Procurement Company (SPPC).
+Under this programme, the selected national champion, Acwa Power, is expected to match the tariffs resulting from the latest round of the publicly tendered schemes, the procurement process for which is managed by the principal buyer, Saudi Power Procurement Company (SPPC).

 These projects will correspond to the cluster of round-six NREP projects that are being publicly tendered by SPPC.

-SPPC's round-six schemes comprise four solar photovoltaic independent power projects (IPPs) and one wind IPP.
+SPPC's round-six schemes comprise four solar photovoltaic (PV) independent power projects (IPPs) and one wind IPP.

-The bids for these schemes are expected in June, which implies that PIF and Acwa Power are likely to announce the signing of the two wind farm agreements in Q3 or Q4, once the project financing package has been agreed with banks.
+The bids for these schemes are expected in June, which implies that the PIF and Acwa Power are likely to announce the signing of the two wind farm agreements in Q3 or Q4, once the project's financing package has been agreed with banks.

 This round will precede the cluster of solar projects, with an estimated capacity of 13GW, which will likely be procured in 2026, roughly corresponding to round seven of the publicly tendered NREP projects being procured by SPPC.